US-based Internships

 Rebecca Spens

-Rebecca interned with the Youth Futures team at the International Rescue Committee (IRC).
+Rebecca worked with the Youth Futures team at the International Rescue Committee (IRC).
 The IRC provides academic, vocational, and social support to refugee students at Clarkston High School, including social integration support, tutoring, academic counseling, and assistance with applications.
 Over the semester she focused on grant-maker research and grant writing to secure funding for the “Ready Set College!” program, a summer camp for refugee youth that aims to increase postsecondary enrollment, retention, and graduation rates.
 Rebecca also provided research to inform future grants supporting refugee youth in postsecondary education.
 The following semester she continued to research grant-makers for Youth Futures and supported preparations for “Ready Set College!” by launching a crowdfunding page and seeking out food donations.
 "My experience at IRC has informed my career direction and improved my workplace skills," Rebecca remarks.
 "It’s fantastic to be surrounded by people working on such valuable and interesting projects!"